ASTM F2200 Gate Construction Standard

 There are three major components to your automated vehicular gate system: the access control system, the gate operator and the gate.
 UL 294 sets the safety criteria for the access control system while the UL 325 standard sets the safety criteria for the gate operator.
-The standard to which automated vehicular gates are designed, manufactured and installed is ASTM F2200-02: Standard Specification for Automated Vehicular Gate Construction .
-This standard, published in September 2002, was written by an Ad-Hoc committee consisting of members from the following industry trade associations.
+The standard to which automated vehicular gates are designed, manufactured and installed is ASTM F2200: Standard Specification for Automated Vehicular Gate Construction.
+This standard was written and is maintained by an industry coalition committee consisting of members from the following industry trade associations.

 - American Fence Association (AFA)

 - Door and Access Systems Manufacturers Association (DASMA)

 - National Ornamental and Miscellaneous Metals Association (NOMMA)